Silverware on a plate to look like a clock face with food in a small window between the spoon and fork

 What Is 18:6 Intermittent Fasting?

-18:6 is a method of time-restricted eating where you fast for 18 hours and then limit all of your calories to the remaining 6 hours of the day.
-If your first meal of the day is at 11AM, you’d limit all your daily calories to the 6-hour window between 11AM and 5PM, with the exception of water and fast-approved beverages like tea and black coffee.
-As long as your drink of choice remains under 50 calories, it won’t break your fast (5).
+The 18:6 method describes time-restricted eating where you fast for 18 hours and then limit all of your calories to the remaining 6 hours of the day.
+If your first meal of the day is at 11 a.m., you’d limit all your daily calories to the 6-hour window between 11 a.m. and 5 p.m., with the exception of water and fast-approved beverages like tea and black coffee.
+While it’s best to stick to calorie free beverages, many experts believe that keeping your drink of choice to under 50 calories will most likely not break your fast.

 Not eating for 18 hours may sound difficult.
 But consider that you’re asleep for approximately eight of those hours.
-You may find it surprisingly easy to go without food for this length of time, says Jonny Bowden Ph.D., CN., especially if you ease your body into longer fasts.
+You may find it surprisingly easy to go without food for this length of time, says Jonny Bowden Ph.D., C.N.S., especially if you ease your body into longer fasts.

 Before diving into the 18:6 plan, you’ll want to build up to that timing in increments (we’ll talk about that shortly) but first, let’s go over some of the basics of intermittent fasting.